michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 1.0.4.1 =
+* Added: the *if* key for section and field array that evaluates the passed expression to evaluate whether the section or field should be displayed or not.
-* Added: the support of the label key for the text input field and multiple elements to be passed as array.
+* Added: the support of the *label* key for the *text* input field and multiple elements to be passed as array.
 * Fixed: a bug that the disable field key for the check box type did not take effects when multiple elements were passed as array.

 = 1.0.4 - 04/07/2013 =